InFog/evaldojunior.com/_drafts/senior_developers.md

 If all you have is a hammer, all your problems will look like nails.

 Recognizing and implementing design patterns is also a must.
-A senior developer knows one should not exactly start a project saying "I will use a Strategy pattern here", one should rather recognize where the patterns are the solution for the task in hand.
+A senior developer knows one should not exactly start a project saying something like "I will use a Strategy pattern here", one should rather recognize where the patterns are the solution for the task in hand.
 Of course, at some point developers are able to recognise such situations earlier in the process, but a rule of thumb, in my opinion, is that patterns emerge from the design, they are not pushed into the design.

+A senior PHP developer should be able to write unit tests for untested code and refactor it.
+Our industry is in constant change and tools and libraries are constantly evolving.
+Being able to replace an unmaintained library from a code base to replace it with another one is a really nice skill to have.
+A hard one because it requires investigation and patience usually, but it is still a skill that not all devs have because we as developers usually want to replace code with what is new and better (and will become old and worse in some months/years).

+And talking about tests, a senior developer should be able to write tests and also to practice techniques like Test Driven Development.
+Mocking other systems and APIs should not be a mysterious thing.

 Development is cool, but you also have to deploy your code to production so people can actually use it.
 Although it is possible to deploy code using FTP this should not be the only option you know.
-Specialized deployment tools are not hard to find and you can always get some experience with some SaaS deployment pipeline tool.
+Specialized deployment tools are not hard to find and you can always get some experience with some SaaS deployment pipeline tools.
 [Capistrano](http://capistranorb.com/) is a Ruby tool mostly used to deploy [Ruby on Rails](http://rubyonrails.org/) applications, but you can also use it for PHP and there are even some plugins for frameworks like Symfony.
 [Ant](http://ant.apache.org/) is a long time favorite of mine to